dortzur/simple-random/README.md

 # Simple Random

-A simple module to create random alpha numeric strings.
+A simple library to create random alpha numeric strings.
 Very useful for creating for random names for files and folders, among other usages.

 Can also be configured to allow for none alpha-numeric characters.

-##installation
+##Installation
 ```bash
 npm install simple-random --save
 ```